dangrous/quicktionary/README.md

-This will be an awesome app to play party games such as Wise and Otherwise or the Game of Things.
+This will be an awesome app to play party games such as Dictionary, Wise and Otherwise, or the Game of Things.

-Stack (in theory):
+* Stack:
-Bootstrap
+* Bootstrap
-React.js
+* React.js
-Flask
+* Flask
-peewee
+* peewee

-All code is open source.
-Or will be once it exists.
+All code is licensed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)